Women’s prison population

 - It is estimated that four out of 10 young women in prison are mothers.

 - One Home Office study showed that for 85% of mothers, prison was the first time they had been separated from their children for any significant length of period.
-It also showed that 65% of mothers in prison were serving their first custodial sentence.

 - A Prisons Inspectorate survey found that 38% of women in prison did not have accommodation arranged on release.